RopleyIT/NavComponents/NavComponents/README.md

 | `Label`   |  The textual label to appear alongside the icon if the menu is not collapsed.  |
 | `Link`    |  The link to the page to be displayed in the `@Body` part of the page.
 The link should match one of the labels found after an `@page` directive on one of the Blazor pages of your application.    |

 Also included in the `Components` folder is a `TopTitle.razor` component.
-This takes child content between its opening and closing tags, and automatically puts a bold title in the title bar of the layout as well as populating the `<PageTitle/>` Blazor component that copies the title into the HTML header.
+This takes child content between its opening and closing tags, and automatically puts a bold title in the title bar of the layout.
+It also populates a `<PageTitle/>` Blazor component so that it copies the title into the HTML header.